 1. Why did you choose to participate in the SleepOut?
 Having never really had to struggle in life myself, I have always wanted to give back seeing as I am in a position to do just that.
 Since moving to London there are so many rough sleepers on the streets and working on the Housing Needs desk it seems like the perfect opportunity to get involved & to give back!

 2. What did you think about the SleepOut?
-LandAid clearly put a lot of thought into the organisation, the grounds were great, it was smoothly run and is something I would definitely take part in again.
+LandAid clearly put a lot of thought into the organisation, the grounds were great, it was smoothly run, and is something I would definitely take part in again.
 There was a great mood in the air and a massive turnout, around 300 people showed up to give support.

 3. Have you done anything like this before?
 I have never participated in anything like this before it was definitely a new experience!

 4. How was it like for you physically and emotionally to sleep on the street for a night?
-It was very cold, uncomfortable but not a touch on what rough sleepers actually have to deal with.
-So although it was one of the worst nights sleep I have had, it made me realise how grateful I am for all the comforts I have access to on a daily basis, not to mention the food and hot drinks provided by LandAid.
+It was very cold, and uncomfortable but not a touch on what rough sleepers actually have to deal with.
+So although it was one of the worst night's of sleep I have had, it made me realise how grateful I am for all the comforts I have access to on a daily basis, not to mention the food and hot drinks provided by LandAid.

 5. What did you learn from the SleepOut?
 It really helped open my eyes to the issues rough sleepers face especially in terrible weather conditions.
-Even with layers of jumpers, a sleeping bag and cardboard boxes I was still freezing.
+Even with layers of jumpers, a sleeping bag, and cardboard boxes I was still freezing.
 It had been snowing that morning making it quite frosty, but temperatures still get lower so to imagine having to sleep out in – degrees, in wet and windy conditions with wet clothes or poor supplies.
 I hope to partake in more of these events because giving back is so easy yet so many people don’t do it.

 Oyster is so proud of everyone who participated in the SleepOut and we couldn’t be more grateful for a team who have so much compassion and desire to help those less fortunate than us.
 The night was a big eye opener for all 7 who took part in the SleepOut and everyone has only great things to say about the event.
 The night has inspired more of our staff to get involved in projects like this and to continue raising awareness about the struggles of homelessness.